-There is one crucial difference between selling in a brick-and-mortar store and selling online.
+There is one crucial difference between selling in a brick-and-mortar store and selling online, though.

 Your online store is going to be visited almost exclusively by people who are really interested in what it has to offer.
 Even more – a great number of them will eventually buy from you if they like the offer.

-Your customer basis is going to grow much easier if you catch this flight.
-You’ll aim at them on different fronts – Google, social media, advertising, word-of-mouth.
+Your customer basis is going to grow much easier if you get on this train.
+You’ll aim at potential customers on different fronts – Google, social media, advertising, word-of-mouth.
 But you’ll hit only those who want to be hit.

 Successful communication is about: